-Beneath the root directory, the top-level subdirectories have a one-to-one correspondence with the bundle's collections.
-Within each collection subdirectory there will usually be an XML label with a name of the form "collection[\\].xml"; each label file is accompanied by a collection inventory table with a name of the form "collection[\\].csv".
-See Section 9C.1 for details on construction of collection tables.
+Beneath the root directory in this example structure, the top-level subdirectories have a one-to-one correspondence with the bundle's collections.
+Each collection subdirectory has a collection label with a name of the form "collection[\\].xml" and a collection inventory table with a name of the form "collection[\\].csv".
+(Sometimes "collection[\\]\inventory.csv" is used.)
+See Section 9C.1 for details on construction of collection inventory tables.

-Labels for collections and the associated collection inventory tables must reside in the top-level subdirectories (see Table 2B-2).
-The member products for each of the collections must reside in lower level sub-directories (Figure 2B-1) An exception may be made for collections containing two dozen or fewer products, in which case the products and their labels may be co-located with the collection label in the top-level subdirectory (Figure 2B-2).
-The lower-level sub-directories are named and organized at the discretion of the data provider except for SPICE kernels sub-directories (see Section 2B.2.2.3).
-An example directory structure may be found on the PDS4 Examples web page at http://pds.nasa.gov/pds4/doc/examples.
+Collection labels and inventory tables usually reside in the top-level subdirectories.
+If there are many products in the collection they are usually divided into lower level subdirectories as shown in Figure 2B-1.
+The lower level subdirectories are named and organized at the discretion of the data provider except for SPICE kernel subdirectories, which have a required structure (see Section 2B.2.2.3).
+An example directory structure may be found on the PDS4 Examples web page at https://pds.nasa.gov/datastandards/documents/examples/.